 In conjunction with the ADA 25 Celebration, Open Doors Organization has released its much anticipated 2015 Market Study.
 It confirms once again that this is a strong market that’s still growing.
 American adults with disabilities now spend $17.3 billion annually on just their own travel.
 Conducted by Mandala Research, the 2015 Market Study is a follow-up to ODO’s groundbreaking 2002 and 2005 surveys.
 New this year are an expanded section on cruise travel and data on the use of mobile technology and ride share services.
 The 53-page report is available for sale on the ODO website.
 Press release: pdf doc

 In January 2012 Open Doors Organization (ODO), in cooperation with the United Motorcoach Association (UMA), launched a new training program for intercity and charter/tour bus operators.
 The program is designed to help companies meet Americans with Disabilities Act requirements and also provide the best possible service to their clients with disabilities including older travelers.

 The lively, full-day training is conducted by two trainers, one a disability expert from ODO, the other a UMA board member and motorcoach operator.
 The morning session, which covers ADA basics, disability awareness and service on the coach, is for all personnel including drivers.
 The afternoon session, which addresses company policies and procedures, is for management

 and sales staff.

 The training is being marketed to state bus associations as well as to individual companies and groups of companies.
+A 2-hour Refresh Training is also available.
 For details and pricing, email

 Laurel Van Horn, Director of Programs.